-Laws and regulations issued for Solid Waste Management- Proxy Indicator NATIONAL ENVIRONMENTAL ACT, No. 47 OF 1980 Regulations Regulations on Polythene & Plastic Management 2017 Plastic Material Identification Standards (Regulations No. 01 of 2021) No person shall- (a) dump municipal solid waste along sides of any national highway; (b) dump solid waste at any place other than places designated for such purpose by the relevant local authority or any person or body of persons authorized by them in that behalf.
-01. the manufacture of polythene or any polythene product of twenty (20) microns or below in thickness for in country use 02. the manufacture of food wrappers from polythene as a raw material for in country use 03. manufacture of any bag of high density polyethylene as a raw material for in country use; 04.
-Prohibition of open burning of refuse and other combustible matters inclusive of plastics 05.
-Prohibit the use of all forms of polyethylene, polypropylene, polyethylene products or polypropylene products as decoration in political, social, religious, O1.
-Any manufactured plastic item shall be marked clearly in accordance with the Plastic Material Identification Standards O2. prohibit the use of- (a) Polyethylene terephthalate (PET) or polyvinyl chloride (PVC) material for packing agrochemicals used for any process, trade or industry; (b) any plastic item specified herein for any process, trade or industry:- (i) Sachets having less than or equal to a net volume of 20ml/ net weight of 20g (except for packing food and medicines).

-(ii) Inflatable toys (except balloons, balls, water

-(iii) Cotton buds with plastic stems (except plastic cotton buds used for medical/clinical treatment).
+NATIC ENVIRON ACT, No 1980 Reg MENTAL .
+47 OF Regulations on Polythene & Plastic Management 2017 Plastic Material Identification Standards (Regulations No. 01 of 2021) No perso shall- (a municipal waste ald sides of a national highway dump soll waste at place of than place of than place and the relevel local authorized them in the behalf. a) dump al solid ong any ; (b) lid any her ces ed for oose by ant hority erson or oersons ed by on the manufacture of polythene or any polythene product of twenty (20) microns or below in thickness for in country use on the manufacture of food wrappers from polythene as a raw material for in country use on manufacture of any bag of high density polyethylene as a raw material for in country use; on Prohibition of open burning of refuse and other combustible matters inclusive of plastics on Prohibit the use of all forms of polyethylene, polypropylene, polyethylene, polypropylene, polyethylene products or polypropylene products as decoration in political, social, religious, national, cultural or any other event or occasion. on manufacture of food containers, plates, cups and spoons from expanded polystyrene for in country use O1.
+Any manufactured plastic item shall be marked clearly in accordance with the Plastic Material Identification Standards O2. prohibit the use of- (a) Polyethylene terephthalate (PET) or polyvinyl chloride (PVC) material for packing agrochemicals used for any process, trade or industry; (b) any plastic item specified herein for any process, trade or industry:- (i) Sachets having less than or equal to a net volume of 20ml/ net weight of 20g (except for packing food and medicines). (ii) Inflatable toys (except balloons, balls, water floating/pool toys and water sports gear). (iii) Cotton buds with plastic stems (except plastic cotton buds used for medical/clinical treatment).